Brian Baumgartner

-Brian Bruce Baumgartner (born November 29, 1972) is an American actor.
-He is best known for playing Kevin Malone, a character in the NBC sitcom The Office (2005–2013).
+Brian Baumgartner (born November 29, 1972) is an American actor.
+He is best known for his role as Kevin Malone on the NBC sitcom The Office (2005–2013) and its related spin-off webisodes, which earned him two Screen Actors Guild Awards and a Daytime Emmy Award.

+Baumgartner had starring roles in Into Temptation (2009), Ordinary World (2016), and Electric Jesus (2020).
+He had a supporting voice role in Rumble (2021).
+Baumgartner had a main voice role as Walter on the Netflix animated series Trash Truck (2020–2021), as well as recurring roles on the Amazon Prime Video series Hand of God (2017) and the Hulu series The Other Black Girl (2023).

-Early Life and Education
+Early life and education

 Born in Atlanta, Georgia, Baumgartner attended Holy Innocents' Episcopal School.
 He attended and graduated from The Westminster Schools in 1991, one year before his co-star on The Office Ed Helms graduated.
-During his time at The Westminster School, Baumgartner competed in competitive speech events, drama, reaching the national finals his senior year.
-Between his junior and senior year of high school, Baumgartner also attended Northwestern University’s National High School Institute, where he focused on theater.
-He later attended Southern Methodist University, where he majored in theater and graduated in 1995.
+During his time at The Westminster School, Baumgartner competed in competitive speech events for drama, reaching the national finals his senior year.
+Between his junior and senior year of high school, he also attended Northwestern University's National High School Institute, and focused on theater there.
+Baumgartner later attended Southern Methodist University, where he majored in theater and graduated in 1995.

-He later moved to Los Angeles and served as Artistic Director of Hidden Theatre in Minneapolis, Minnesota, where he received multiple awards for artistic and acting excellence.
-Later, Baumgartner performed regionally at the Guthrie Theater, Berkeley Repertory Theatre, Children's Theater Company, and Theatre de la Jeune Lune.
+He later moved to Los Angeles and was Artistic Director of Hidden Theatre in Minneapolis, where he received multiple awards for artistic and acting excellence.
+Baumgartner later performed regionally at the Guthrie Theater, Berkeley Repertory Theatre, Children's Theater Company, and Theatre de la Jeune Lune.